Med-Peds Clinic

 During the four years of training, residents are responsible for the care of their own panel of outpatients of all ages including entire families.
 As practicing physicians at LMA, Med-Peds residents also develop valuable skills in office management and an understanding of the intricacies of running a group practice.

-The patient population at Rush Adult and Pediatric Primary Care is well balanced between internal medicine and pediatrics easily maintaining at least a 60/40 balance often closer to 50/50.
+The patient population at RUSH Adult and Pediatric Primary care is well balanced between internal medicine and pediatric patients.

 Residents at LMA rotation spend the rotation involved in a variety of activities including: